SeanJ7/us-market-daily-bot-en/README.md

-# US Market Daily Bot (English)
+# US Market Daily Bot

-This repository generates an English-language US market close report, sends a Telegram-friendly short version, and publishes a detailed HTML copy to GitHub Pages.
+This repository generates a US market close report, sends a Telegram-friendly short version, and publishes a detailed HTML copy to GitHub Pages.

 ## What it does